 - 2. A high school student must be under the age of 19 before August 1 of each school year. - 3.
 A student may not participate in a sport outside of school at the same time as they are participating in that sport in school. - 4.
-A student may not practice for or participate in interscholastic athletics until the school has written evidence on file in its office attesting to: - Athletic Permission Form. - Acknowledgement of receiving the WIAA Rules of Eligibility.
+A student may not practice for or participate in interscholastic athletics until the school has written evidence on file in its office attesting to: - Parent permission including acknowledgement of receiving the school athletic code. - Acknowledgement of receiving the WIAA Rules of Eligibility.
 (Included in code) - Athletic Emergency Form/Authorization for Release of Medical Information - Current physical fitness to participate in sports.
 (Current WIAA physical on file) - Athletic User Fee - Parent/Athlete concussion agreement.